 The problem is that they both already have seats occupied for 1984: Williams has Keke Rosberg and Jacques Laffite; McLaren signed Alain Prost immediately after the end of the championship, returning from Renault to replace John Watson, and new partner of Niki Lauda.
 Therefore, for Senna, there is no possibility of racing for McLaren or Williams.

-However, two weeks later Ayrton is back on track at Silverstone for his third Formula 1 test, this time with the Toleman.
-On a cold day with a fast track, Ayrton drives his first turbo car making seventy-two laps on the TG183, and lowers his time down to 1'11"54, about a second less than that of Dereck Warwick, recorded during the British Grand Prix.
-Senna, on the other hand, is even slightly affected by problems with the six-speed gearbox, assembled that same day in place of the traditional five-speed.
+However, two weeks later, Ayrton is back on track at Silverstone for his third Formula 1 test, this time with the Toleman.
+On a cold day with a fast track, Ayrton drives his first turbo car making seventy-two laps on the TG183 and lowers his time down to 1'11"54, about a second less than that of Dereck Warwick, recorded during the British Grand Prix.
+Senna is even slightly affected by problems with the six-speed gearbox, assembled that same day in place of the traditional five-speed.
 The whole Toleman team can only be enthusiastic about Senna.
 Hawkridge in particular and designer Rory Byrne, who states:

-"This is the rider for us, we must have him for 1984".
+"This is the driver for us, we must have him for 1984".

 "I've been here for a while now, I've already been world champion and I'll probably leave.
 You could become number one here".

 "Ecclestone made it very clear that he wanted me on his team for 1984 and I talked to Nelson about it to find out if he had anything against him.
 He said no, and even gave me advice on how to negotiate with Bernie.
-If his intention was to do so. was to stop me, and I think it was, I don't condemn him.
-In his place I probably would have done the same thing".
+If he intended to stop me, and I think it was, I don't condemn him.
+In his place, I probably would have done the same thing".

-Taking advantage of the Michelin tire testing at Paul Ricard, Brabham made available a BT52B/BMW Turbo to test the possibilities of various candidates for Formula 1, namely Baldi, Martini and Guerrero and Senna.
+Taking advantage of the Michelin tire testing at Paul Ricard, Brabham made available a BT52B/BMW Turbo to test the possibilities of various candidates for Formula 1, namely Baldi, Martini, Guerrero and Senna.
 The track is extremely slow.
-Piquet manages to complete a lap in 1'05"900, Senna instead loses control of the car in his fastest lap, and gets only 1'07"900, the same time as Baldi.
+Piquet manages to complete a lap in 1'05"900, Senna instead loses control of the car in his fastest lap and gets only 1'07"900, the same time as Baldi.

-Almost as if in spite of Parmalat, Ecclestone will not hire Piero Martini, but the brothers Fabi, Teo and Corrado, who will alternate during the season.
-Ecclestone therefore offers Ayrton a paid season in ATS, but the Brazilian refuses the offer.
-Lotus would remain, but also the team of Peter Warr, successor of the patron Colin Chapman who passed away the year before, defies for the race at Senna, also here for sponsorship reasons; Imperial Tobacco requires a British driver, so the pair from 83 remains unchanged, with Mansell alongside Elio De Angelis.
+Almost as if to damage Parmalat, Ecclestone will not hire Piero Martini, but the brothers Fabi, Teo and Corrado, who will alternate during the season.
+Ecclestone, therefore, offers Ayrton a paid season in ATS, but the Brazilian refuses the offer.
+Lotus would remain, but also the team of Peter Warr, the successor of the patron Colin Chapman who passed away the year before, defies the race to Senna for sponsorship reasons; Imperial Tobacco requires a British driver, so the pair from 83 remains unchanged, with Mansell alongside Elio De Angelis.

 Without even realizing it, Ayrton finds himself empty-handed, with no contract to sign, especially without that of Brabham, a team to which he had given absolute priority.
 The possibility of becoming a Formula 1 driver for 1984 still persists, but it is no longer what he imagined, behind the wheel of one of the fastest cars on the grid.

-There is Toleman, the small and modest Toleman, founded in 1977 but active in the circus since 1981.
-A team that did not collect any points in the first two years in Formula 1, but some room for improvement came towards the 1983 final, when Derek Warwick scored points for four consecutive races.
+There is Toleman, the small and modest Toleman, founded in 1977 but active in the circus only since 1981.
+A team that did not collect any points in the first two years in Formula 1, but some room for improvement came towards 1983 final when Derek Warwick scored points for four consecutive races.